engineersatyaa/assignment/README.md

 ### Features

+- Pagination
+- Redux for state management.
+- Mobile first design.
-- Redux for state management and local storage.
+- Redux Persist for local storage.
+- Responsive

  In order to start Server you have to run below script from your project directory.